Wednesday’s best high school basketball performances

 Boys

-Alijah Adem, Spring Valley — The sophomore had 27 points, 11 rebounds and 10 assists in a 72-64 win over Faith Lutheran.

-Rahjon Chambers, Legacy — The sophomore scored 13 points in a 75-40 win over Chaparral.
+DJ Fizer, Coronado — The junior scored 18 points in an 89-59 win over Canyon Springs.

-Pharaoh Compton, Spring Valley — The sophomore had 12 points, 10 rebounds and four blocks in a 72-64 win over Faith Lutheran.

-Emiliyon Daniels, Somerset Losee — The senior scored 16 points in a 56-26 win over Tech.
+Jalen Foy, Canyon Springs — The senior scored 30 points in an 89-59 loss to Coronado.

-Sirjohn Hawkins, Somerset Losee — The senior scored 15 points in a 56-26 win over Tech.
+Richard Isaacs, Coronado — The senior scored 25 points in an 89-59 win over Canyon Springs.

 Girls

+Olivia Bigger, Desert Oasis — The senior scored 16 points in a 56-52 win over Coronado.

-Kaylee Walters, Coronado — The junior scored 22 points in a 51-34 win over Legacy.
+Kaniya Boyd, Centennial — The sophomore scored 17 points in a 63-19 win over Bishop Gorman.

+Jessica Castro, Arbor View — The senior scored 27 points in an 83-19 win over Mojave.

 Wednesday’s scores